aria-ml/dataeval/docs/reference/metrics/imagestats.md

 (imagestats_ref)=
 # Image Statistics

-The basic `ImageStats` class assists with understanding the dataset.
+The `imagestats` function assists with understanding the dataset.
-This class can be used in conjunction with the `Linter` class to determine if there are any issues with any of the images in the dataset.
+This function can be used in conjunction with the `Linter` class to determine if there are any issues with any of the images in the dataset.

 This class can be used to get a big picture view of the dataset and it's underlying distribution.